The way to get better soil and more food is to let weeds grow

 Traditionally, gardens like the cottage garden embraced this diversity, in contrast to today’s minimalist, geometric gardens.
 While many are concerned about climate change, loss of biodiversity, and the use of synthetic chemicals pose an even greater threat to the biosphere.

 So, what exactly is a weed?
 It’s time to rethink that definition too.
 The classic definition of a weed as "a plant growing where it isn’t wanted" is too simplistic.
-Science now shows that many so-called weeds offer essential ecosystem services, such as supporting pollinators, protecting soil, and stabilizing crop yields.
+Science now shows that many so-called weeds offer essential ecosystem services, such as supporting pollinators, protecting soil, and stabilising crop yields.
 Instead of eradicating all non-crop plants, we should focus on managing only those that cause significant harm.

 New soil science also reveals that compost and manure aren’t as crucial to soil health as once believed.
 What really matters are the compounds like sugars, proteins, and fats that plant roots secrete into the soil, which feed a rich diversity of microbes.
 This means plants themselves, not external amendments, are what drive soil health.
 A diverse mix of plants is essential for soil vitality, and a bare garden harms this ecosystem more than it helps.